 Introduction to River Falls, Wisconsin

 River Falls, Wisconsin, in Pierce county, is 23 miles E of St. Paul, Minnesota.
-Part of the surrounding Minneapolis-Saint Paul metro area, River Falls is home to some 12,560 residents.
+It is part of the surrounding Minneapolis-Saint Paul metro area.

 River Falls History